dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 For the complete list of changes, see the [ASP.NET Core 2.0 Release Notes](https://github.com/aspnet/Home/releases/tag/2.0.0).

-If you’d like to connect with the ASP.NET Core development team’s progress and plans, tune in to the weekly [ASP.NET Community Standup](https://live.asp.net/).
+To connect with the ASP.NET Core development team's progress and plans, tune in to the [ASP.NET Community Standup](https://live.asp.net/).